hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 ```

 ## Getting/Setting ONU GPON LOID and LOID password
-not tested but seems used by the misc config at smd init:
+Not tested but seems used by the misc config at smd init:
 ```
 /usr/bin/cmld_client set InternetGatewayDevice.X_SC_MiscCfg.GPON.LoIdPassword=
 ```